-The light-rail project is a 17.7-mile line that will provide over 26,000 trips per day to residents and commuters in Durham and Chapel Hill.
+The light-rail project is a 17.7-mile line that will provide more than 20,000 trips a day to residents and commuters in Durham and Chapel Hill.
 The rail project will also:

 - Provide 50,000 hours annually of high-capacity, efficient and reliable rail service between Durham and Chapel Hill